Brendon-Lewin/public-projects/Homework_analysis/README.md

 # Analysis of homework hand-in rates and evaluation of different calculation methods

-This analysis calculates the different hoemwork hand in percentages using a variety of different methods using data from satchel one (a homework tracking system which is currently underused) and the homework detention data from the student information management system (H0s).
+This analysis calculates the different homework hand in percentages using a variety of different methods using data from satchel one (a homework tracking system which is currently underused) and the homework detention data from the student information management system (H0s).

 ```python
 %load_ext sql